vjoel/tupelo/README.md

 * hashes

-It's kind of like a "JSON object", except that in the json blob case, the hash keys can only be strings.
+It's kind of like a "JSON object", except that, when using the json serializer, the hash keys can only be strings.
 In the msgpack case, keys have no special limitations.
 In the case of the marshal and yaml modes, tuples can contain many other kinds of objects.

 What is a template?
 -------------------